depcheck/depcheck/README.md

 ### Options

-`-dev` : by default `depcheck` looks only at "dependencies", this flag will tell it to look at "devDependencies" too.
+`--no-dev` : by default `depcheck` looks at "dependencies" and "devDependencies, this flag will tell it not to look at "devDependencies".

 Or, as a lib:
 ```javascript